JTdevelop/deep-dive-summation/README.md

 ## Purpose

-This is the most awesome project ever created by a JAVA cohort.
+This is one of the most awesome project ever created by a JAVA cohort.
+Some would say the best.
 This is the initial step in a multi-day effort to build an [*Reverse Polish Notation*](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN) Calculator that takes input from the command line.
+So far only the initial steps have been completed.

 This will eventually support skynet and all other AI applications.
 Also some of the following post-fix operators: